MikPoik/BotTailor/replit.md

 Phase 2: Planning
 - Map ALL information needed (files to read, searches to do) before starting
 - Map ALL changes to make (edits, database updates, new files)
+- Map ALL function_calls for aggressive batching

 Phase 3: Execution
-Parallel tool and function calls: When operations are independent (multi_edit) Sequential calls: When later calls depend on earlier results (edit,write)
+- Parallel tool and function calls: When operations are independent (multi_edit)
+- Sequential calls: When later calls depend on earlier results (edit,write)

 Phase 4: Verification
-When HMR confirms no errors -> SUCCESS
+- When HMR confirms no errors -> SUCCESS

 Following tools are permanently DISABLED: